On triangleleft^*-maximality: -maximality revisited

 For any $\bar{\alpha}=\langle\alpha_0,\ldots,\alpha_{n-1}\rangle\in {}^n\lambda$, we can let $\langle \bar{b}^{\bar{\alpha}\rest {k}}, \beta^{\bar{\alpha}\rest ({k+1})}:\,k< n \rangle$ be the sequence of moves that $\exists$ plays by following the winning strategy {\em St} in a play in which $\forall$ plays $\bar{\alpha}$, as the dependence is as marked.
 Let $E$ be a club of $\lambda$ such that if $k\le n$ and $\alpha_0<\ldots <\alpha_{k-1}<\delta\in E$, then $\bar{b}^{\langle\alpha_0,\ldots,\alpha_{k-1}\rangle}\in {}^{\llg(\bar{z}_j)}M_\delta$.
 (Such a club can be found by a method similar to the one used in Stage D).
 Renaming the $M_i$ and $a_i$'s, we can without loss of generality assume that $E=\lambda$.
 For $\bar{\alpha}\in {}^n\lambda$ let $\bar{e}^{\bar{\alpha}}$ be such that:

 Notice that $\sigma$ is a formula in the language of $T$.
-We shall show that $\sigma$, together with a conveniently chosen sequence of $\bar{e}_{\bar{\eta}}$'s, exemplifies the property from (c)${}_\lambda$.
+We shall show that $\sigma$, together with a conveniently chosen sequence of $\bar{e}_{\bar{\eta}}$'s, exemplifies SOP${}''_2$.
 The proof now proceeds similarly to the proof of Main Claim \ref{main}.
 Namely

 \begin{Lemma} There are sequences

 such that \begin{description} \item{(i)} $h_\eta$ is an elementary embedding of $M_{\llg(\eta)}$ into ${\mathfrak C}_{T^\ast}$ with range $N_\eta$, \item{(ii)} $\nu\initialeq\eta\implies h_\nu\subseteq h_\eta$, \item{(iii)} for $\alpha\neq\beta<\lambda$ and $\eta\in {}^{\lambda>}\lambda$ we have